likeca/iMAC-TDM/README.md

 # Disable iMac bluetooth keyboard auto-request
 Open the Bluetooth pane in System Preferences.
 Click the Advanced button.
 Uncheck the boxes marked
 Open Bluetooth Setup Assistant...
+Disable the Bluetooth Setup Assistant.

+Open System Preferences
+Click Bluetooth
+Click Advanced…
+Uncheck Open Bluetooth Setup Assistant at startup if no keyboard is detected
+Uncheck Open Bluetooth Setup Assistant at startup if no mouse or trackpad is detected
+Click "OK"

 # tdm-via-ssh
 Target Display Mode via SSH